What is an ASIN Number and Why is it Important to Amazon?

 - Allow customers to find the exact product they desire

-If you plan to sell your products on Amazon, you’ll need to have an ASIN for them.
+If you plan to sell your products on Amazon, you must have an ASIN for them.

 How to Find the ASIN Number for Amazon Products

-It’s easy to find the Amazon ASIN for any product on the retail platform if you check the sales page.
+If you check the sales page, it’s easy to find the Amazon ASIN for any product on the retail platform.

 If you scroll down any sales page on Amazon, you’ll find a bolded block section called “Product Details.”
-In this section, you’ll see specifications for the product, as well as shipping terms, average customer review, and sales rank.
+This section shows product specifications, shipping terms, average customer reviews, and sales rank.

 Also in this section are the product’s various identification numbers, including the ASIN.